qassasahmed/parallel/lab_5/README.md

 # Parallel Computing Lab 5 Notes - Autumn 2024-25

 This document contains the concepts and examples from the four previous labs.
+Made with ❤️ and ☕

 ## Review of Previous Labs